xNicklaj/leveluplab-wiki/docs/index.md

 - Enemies have to be hit twice to be killed.
 - Bullets color changes overtime.

-## Inspirations and refernces used
+## Inspirations and references used

 The idea of the bossfight comes from references such as Mega Satan from The Binding of Isaac and Leshy from inscription.